Quantum Portfolio Optimization: An Extensive Benchmark

 \paragraph{Tabu Search.} Tabu search is a classical heuristic conceptually similar to steepest descent.
 Tabu search starts with a random solution, then explores the neighborhood of this solution and chooses the best solution in this neighborhood while putting the previous solution on a tabu list.
 Solutions on the tabu list are excluded from any neighborhood.
 The tabu list has a limited length and solutions are removed in a first-in-first-out manner.
 The tabu list allows the algorithm to escape local minima.
 Termination criteria can be runtime, number of steps or objective value.
 Adjustable parameters are the selection of the neighborhood function, the termination criterion and the length of the tabu list.
 In our computational study we use an open-source implementation of tabu search~\cite{noauthor_dwavesystemsdwave-tabu_2024}.

-\paragraph{Problem-specific heuristic.} We also developed a problem-specific heuristic for the \hyperlink{eq:min_vola}{\text{MinVola}} version of the portfolio optimization problem.
+\paragraph{Problem-specific heuristic.} We also developed a problem-specific heuristic for the \hyperlink{eq:min_vola}{\text{MinVola}} version of the portfolio optimization problem which does not require building the mathematical model.
 For an instance with $n$ assets, it creates up to $n$ feasible solutions.
 The heuristic starts with an empty portfolio and then increases the asset weight $\omega_i$ of some asset $i\in \{1,\dots,n\}$ by a fixed amount of $\delta >0$.
 Then, it iteratively adds weight $\delta$ to the asset that reduces the portfolio variance the most while still satisfying constraint \eqref{eq:minreturn_constraint}.
 The heuristic stops when the normalization constraint \eqref{eq:normalization_constraint} is satisfied.
-For a more detailed description of the problem specific heuristic, we refer to appendix~\ref{sec:minvola_heuristic}.
+For a more detailed description and pseudocode of the problem specific heuristic, we refer to appendix~\ref{sec:minvola_heuristic}.